farbod271/ERL/README.md

 To get started:

-use the Live bot under https://t.me/ERLcheckerbot\n use /look to check for availability\n use /fetch to fetch data that instant and check for availability
+use the Live bot under https://t.me/ERLcheckerbot

+use /look to check for availability

+use /fetch to fetch data that instant and check for availability

 #### or alternativaly